Lake Tansi Village Reosrt

-Home prices start in the low-$100,000s.
-Please verify these prices with a Realtor as they may change, but a housing dollar generally goes a long way here.
+Home prices start in the mid-$100,000s.
+Please verify this price with a Realtor as it may change, but a housing dollar generally goes a long way here.
 Rental cottages are available, too (and should not be confused with Lake Tansi rentals in other areas along the lake).
-HOA fees are about $245 per month.
+HOA fees are very reasonable at about $245 per year.

 The Village is known for its amenities.
 In addition to Lake Tansi, three other lakes offer opportunities for fishing and boating (although Lake Tansi is the only one to allow motorized vessels).
 The 100-slip Lake Tansi Marina and Bait Shop is a full service facility with licenses, fuel, food and more.
 The Lake Tansi beach is narrow but has a gazebo, picnic areas and barbeque pits.
 A lovely boardwalk around the lake provides a place for quiet contemplation.

 Thunderbird Recreation Center boasts tennis courts, several restaurants, a fitness center and an outdoor swimming pool.
 It is also where group activities and community events, including dances, potlucks and club meetings, are held.
 The smaller Hiawatha Community Center houses the indoor swimming pool.
 There is even a non-denominational church.
 The semi-private, 18 hole golf course meanders throughout the Village.
 Its pro shop has a restaurant and everything a player needs.